danielthomas129/Employee-Database/README.md

 * the URL to the deployed application

-* the URL to the Github repository
+* the URL to the Github repositor